Marshall Lev Dermer

 SSSI’m afraid to think of all the fat I consumed at Lunt-El Drugs!
 On the other hand, because most of us didn’t know the relation between fat and cardiovascular disease we enjoyed every creamy spoonful.

 SSKindly George Benson, Mitch’s assistant, taught me how to solder and how to mop a floor without first sweeping it!
 Everyone thought George was a pharmacist, but apparently he wasn’t.
 One day I came to work and learned that George was not returning.
-It seems that Mitch’s “understanding” with the state inspector had broken down.
+It seems that for years Mitch had helped George masquerade as a pharmacist!

-SSSWhen I began working for Mitch, I earned sixty cents per hour.
+SSSWas Mitch paying George pharmacist wages?
+And what was Mitch paying his soda jerks?
+When I began working for Mitch, I earned about sixty cents per hour.
 I don’t recall his paying any young person the minimum wage.
 I remember his once complaining that I had not worked fast enough and I asked, “What do you want for sixty cents an hour?”
 He sternly told me that my remark would cost me several raises.

 SSSI was too young and naive to immediately seek employment elsewhere.
 When I was sixteen, however, I immediately began working for Walgreens.
 My pay jumped from 75 cents per hour to the minimum wage, $1.25 per hour.